pulumi/pulumi-hugo/themes/default/content/resources/real-world-platform-engineering-spot-netapp-pulumi/index.md

 ---
 # Name of the event, <= 60 characters
-title: Real-World Platform Engineering - Spot by NetApp and Pulumi
+title: Microsoft AKS Engineering at Scale with Spot and Pulumi
 meta_desc: Explore real-world examples of how organizations can leverage the power of Pulumi and Spot to optimize their AKS workloads.
 meta_image: